damienbullis/autotheme/README.md

 If you are planning on changing your theme often, or just want to make sure your theme stays up-to-date with any changes you make, you can add AutoTheme to your build process.

 <details>
-<summary style="font-weight:bold; margin-bottom: .5em;">Manually add step to your build process.</summary>
+<summary>Manually add step to your build process.</summary>

-Could be as simple as adding
+> Could be as simple as adding

 ```bash
 && autotheme <ARGS>